-The American Ski Jumping Hall of Fame Selection Committee has announced names of twelve athletes, officials, and
+In early June, the American Ski Jumping Hall of Fame Selection Committee announced names of twelve athletes, officials,

-other contributors who make up the Class of 2015.
-Ten were selected by the Committee following an open nomination
+and other contributors who make up the Class of 2015.
+Ten were selected by the Committee following an open

-period: Ronda Thomas Farrell, Peter Graves, Mark Hammel, Roland “Bud” Klein, William “Bill” Mahre, Glen
+nomination period: Ronda Thomas Farrell, Peter Graves, Mark Hammel, Roland “Bud” Klein, William “Bill” Mahre,

 will be inducted because they’ve met automatic selection criteria: Nick Fairall (2014 Olympian) and Christian Friberg

 (2015 US National Champion).

 INDUCTION FESTIVITIES - RED WING MN - SATURDAY AUGUST 8